-Term Definition Denotes that all figures in the table are stated in thousands of dollars (\$'000) (unless otherwise indicated). (#'000 000) Denotes that all figures in the table are stated in millions of dollars (unless (\$'000,000) otherwise indicated). (\$'000,000,000) Denotes that all figures in the table are stated in billions of dollars (unless (\$ 000,000,000) otherwise indicated).
+Term Definition Denotes that all figures in the table are stated in thousands of dollars (\$'000) (unless otherwise indicated). (\$'000,000) Denotes that all figures in the table are stated in millions of dollars (unless (\$ 000,000) otherwise indicated). (\$'000,000,000) Denotes that all figures in the table are stated in billions of dollars (unless otherwise indicated).
 AFCA Australian Financial Complaints Authority AFSL Australian Financial Services Licence AGM Annual General Meeting to be held by AU1 on 23 December 2020.
-Amended May 2020 Refers to the May 2020 Convertible Notes, updated to reflect the terms of Convertible Notes the October 2020 Convertible Notes (see section 1.2 for further detail).
-ASIC Australia Securities and Investment Commission ASX Australian Securities Exchange AU1, Client, Company, or The Agency Group Australia Ltd (ACN: 118 913 232) The Agency Group AU1 Option(s) Option(s) in AU1.
-AU1 Option(s) AU1 Share(s) Fully paid ordinary share(s) in AU1.
+Amended May 2020 Convertible Notes Refers to the May 2020 Convertible Notes, updated to reflect the terms of the October 2020 Convertible Notes (see section 1.2 for further detail).
+ASIC Australia Securities and Investment Commission ASIC Australian Securities Exchange AU1, Client, Company, or The Agency Group Australia Ltd (ACN: 118 913 232) The Agency Group AU1 Option(s) Option(s) in AU1.
+AU1 Share(s) Fully paid ordinary share(s) in AU1.
 Ausnet "Ausnet Financial Services Ltd", being the previous name of AU1.
-Austret The Black-Scholes Valuation Model, also known as the Black-Scholes- Merton Valuation Model, is a mathematical model for pricing an options contract.
-In particular, the model estimates the variation over time of Black-Scholes Valuation financial instruments.
-It assumes these instruments (such as stocks or Model futures) will have a lognormal distribution of prices.
-Using this assumption and factoring in other important variables, the equation derives the price of a call option.
+The Black-Scholes Valuation Model, also known as the Black-Scholes- Merton Valuation Model, is a mathematical model for pricing an options Black-Scholes Valuation contract.
+In particular, the model estimates the variation over time of Model financial instruments.
+It assumes these instruments (such as stocks or . iouci futures) will have a lognormal distribution of prices.
+Using this assumption and factoring in other important variables, the equation derives the price 64 ANZ of a call option.
 CAANZ Chartered Accountants Australia and New Zealand Convertible Notes Refers collectively to the (Amended) May 2020 Convertible Notes and the October 2020 Convertible Notes.
-Corporations Act Corporations Act 2001 (Cth) Camanandina A family of viruses that include COVID-19 (see below) and other respiratory Coronavirus illnesses.
+Corporations Act Corporations Act 2001 (Cth) A family of viruses that include COVID-19 (see below) and other respiratory Coronavirus illnesses.
 The terms "coronavirus" and "COVID-19" are used interchangeably in this Report to denote the current global pandemic.
 COVID-19 COVID-19 is the respiratory illness related to the current global pandemic.
 DCF Discounted Cash Flow methodology.
-EBIT Earnings Before Interest and Tax EBITDA Earnings Before Interest and Tax Earnings Before Interest, Tax, Depreciation and Amortisation FSG Financial Services Guide Refers to a \$11 million funding package, as announced by the Company on 29 October 2020, which includes: • the Amended May 2020 Convertible Notes and the October 2020 Convertible Notes, which will be used to pay down the Group's debt with Macquarie Bank; and Funding Package an extended \$5 million primary secured debt facility with Macquarie Bank, which is subject to shareholder approval of the Proposed Transaction.
+Deed of Forbearance The Deed of Forbearance entered into between Macquarie Bank Limited and Top Level Real Estate Pty Ltd. EBIT Earnings Before Interest and Tax EBITDA Earnings Before Interest, Tax, Depreciation and Amortisation FSG Financial Services Guide Refers to a \$11 million funding package, as announced by the Company on 29 October 2020, which includes:the Amended May 2020 Convertible Notes and the October 2020 Convertible Notes, which will be used to pay down the Group's debt with Macquarie Bank; and Funding Package an extended \$5 million primary secured debt facility with Macquarie Bank, which is subject to shareholder approval of the Proposed Transaction.
 Further details of the funding package as announced is set out in section 1.1.
-FY 2017 The financial year ended or as at 30 June 2017.
-FY 2018 The financial year ended or as at 30 June 2017.
-FY 2019 The financial year ended or as at 30 June 2019.
-FY 2020 The financial year ended or as at 30 June 2020.
+EV 2017 FY 2017 The financial year ended or as at 30 June 2017.
+FY 2018 FY 2019 The financial year ended or as at 30 June 2018.
+FY 2019 FY 2020 The financial year ended or as at 30 June 2019.
+The financial year ended or as at 30 June 2020.
+112020 The interictal year chuck of as at 30 Julie 2020.